Mila Fairfax

 I used to wear corporate combat boots on public relations teams, cleaning up the story around mergers and misbehavior.
 Then I strapped on real boots to help with media relations during disaster relief efforts for several years.
 When the time came to hang up my boots, I realized I had become pretty good at fashioning messy raw materials into cohesive narratives.
 So, that’s what I do now —

-I use classic public relations techniques to help people craft their own story and regenerate their reputation more effectively.
-I articulate identity.
+I use public relations and coaching techniques to help people craft their own story and regenerate their reputation more effectively.

 A plot, a theme, a leading protagonist in a suitable setting for a hero’s journey.
 A little personal brand development, some strategic positioning and key messages, maybe a theme song.
 For the ambitious: personal public relations, some media training practice to hone voice.
 Maybe even a little costume and set design — boots entirely optional.